wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 Support for the "official" [WebAssembly C-API](https://github.com/WebAssembly/wasm-c-api) has been added to Wasmi via [`wasmi_c_api_impl` crate](https://crates.io/crates/wasmi_c_api_impl).
 With this, any library or language that can interface with C code can now also use Wasmi.
 Visit [C-API README](https://github.com/wasmi-labs/wasmi/blob/main/crates/c_api/README.md) to learn more about using Wasmi from C.

 There are also plans for Python bindings for Wasmi via the popular [PyO3](https://github.com/PyO3/pyo3) library.
-If that's something you would love to see please [join the discussion](https://github.com/wasmi-labs/wasmi/issues/1436).
+If that's something you would love to see, please [join the discussion](https://github.com/wasmi-labs/wasmi/issues/1436).

 ### Refueled Resumable Calls